vcc-csc212/sm21/_docs/labs/lab01.md

 ---

 #### Requirements {#reqs}
-Your submission will be **tested and graded by an autograder**, for this reason it cannot be stressed enough that your program must **exactly** follow the assignment specifications:
+Your submission will be manually checked to ensure it meets the following specifications:

 1. Document includes both screenshots, as specified above
 2. Screenshot shows successful completion of HackerRank challenge